 Doctors Community Hospital serves a large portion of Prince George's County residents.
 Prince George's County consists of 93% of our Community Benefit Service Area (CBSA).
-An estimated 834,000 residents live in Prince George's County, or 15% of Maryland's residents.
+An estimated 871,233 residents live in Prince George's County, or 15% of Maryland's residents.

-Over 54,000 patients were seen in FY2012 at Doctors Community Hospital, of which 50,884 patients live in Prince George's County catchment area (see Figure 2).
-Seven percent of our patients come from outside of Prince George's County.
+Over 54,000 patients were seen in FY2013 at Doctors Community Hospital, of which 87.5% of the patients live in Prince George's County catchment area (see Figure 2).

-Per the County Health Rankings Figure 3, our CBSA has an average household income of \$69,524 about average for the state.
-The population is 66% African American while the state is 29% African American.
+Per the County Health Rankings Figure 3, our CBSA has an average household income of \$70,114 about average for the state.
+The population is 63% African American while the state is 29% African American.
+This is a 3% decrease in the African American population while the Asian and Hispanic population has increased in the county from 2012.

 Other demographics, health outcomes, and the social/economic factors are noted in Figure 3 on the next page.